ICE1945/Ransomware-simulator-academic/README.md

-# Ransomware Simulator (Academic Project) :

-This project is a **safe, controlled ransomware simulator** developed for academic and cybersecurity learning purposes.
-It demonstrates how real ransomware behaves at a conceptual level — specifically in terms of:

-- File discovery
-- Simple encryption logic
-- File renaming
-- User access prevention
-- Alert messaging

-⚠️ **This project does NOT contain harmful or deployable ransomware code.
-All real malicious logic has been removed for safety.**
-Only pseudo-code and structural explanations are provided.

----

-## 🎯 Project Goals :

-- Understand how ransomware locates and processes files
-- Study encryption concepts (XOR-based simulation)
-- Explore malicious behavior patterns safely
-- Learn how Windows API functions work in malware simulations
-- Develop secure coding habits and safe testing practices

----

-## 🧩 High-Level Architecture :

-[Target Folder]
-↓
-[File Scanner] → finds files
-↓
-[Encryption Simulator] → transforms content
-↓
-[File Renamer] → adds .locked extension
-↓
-[Access Blocker] → Shows "file encrypted" warning
+## Ransomware Simulator (Academic Project) :

+A safe, controlled ransomware behavior simulation for cybersecurity education.

+This project demonstrates how real ransomware behaves at a conceptual level—including file discovery, simulated encryption, file renaming, access blocking, and warning messages.

+It is designed strictly for learning and research, with all harmful logic removed.

+## Safety Notice :

+This project is an educational simulation.
+It does NOT include:

+Real ransomware code

+Real encryption algorithms

+Harmful or deployable malware behavior

+Any destructive capabilities

+Only safe pseudo-code, diagrams, and behavioral modeling are included.

+## Project Goals :

+This project aims to provide an academic understanding of:

+How ransomware locates and processes files

+How XOR-based encryption works (simulated safely)

+How ransomware renames files (example: .locked)

+How malware blocks access and shows warning messages

+How Windows API functions can be used by malware

+How to safely test malware behavior in isolated environments

+How to develop secure coding habits

+🧩 High-Level Architecture :

+[ Target Folder ]
+        │
+        ▼
+[ File Scanner ]
+    - Finds files
+        │
+        ▼
+[ Encryption Simulator ]
+    - Applies safe placeholder "encryption"
+        │
+        ▼
+[ File Renamer ]
+    - Adds .locked extension
+        │
+        ▼
+[ Access Blocker ]
+    - Displays "file encrypted" warning

+## Why This Project Matters :

+Understanding ransomware behavior helps cybersecurity students:

+Recognize early malware indicators

+Improve detection and monitoring

+Strengthen defensive system architecture

+Learn attacker workflows from a safe perspective

+Build better security controls and response plans

+🛠 Technologies Used :

+C Programming (Windows environment)

+XOR-based transformation (safe simulation)

+Windows API (FindFirstFile, FindNextFile, MessageBox)

+File I/O and directory enumeration

+Malware workflow modeling

+## Learning Outcomes :

+By working on this project, I learned:

+How ransomware performs file scanning

+How malware simulations operate safely

+How to manipulate files and directories programmatically

+How to simulate encryption behavior without harm

+How to model real-world malware workflows

+How to integrate security thinking into software design

+🔒 Access to Academic Code :

+The actual academic implementation (with sensitive parts removed) is not included in this public repository to ensure safety and compliance.

+For legitimate academic review, a redacted version can be shared privately upon request.

+📌 Disclaimer :

+This project is intended only for educational, ethical, and defensive cybersecurity purposes.
+It must not be used for harmful or malicious activities.